LeShawnEdouard/Friend_Finder/Application/README.md

 1. On the Home page click "Go to Survey" to start the survey.
 2. Enter your first and last name with an image of you.
-3. Answer the following 10 questions to the best of your ability and click "Submit".
+3. Answer the following 10 questions to the best of your ability and click "Submit"..